Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Introduction

 \section{Introduction}

-Artificial neural networks were devised decades ago to approximate arbitrary functions by some algorithmically generated composition of maps.
-With an increasing level of generality, Cybenko~\cite{cybenko1989approximation}, Hornik~\cite{hornik1991}, Hornik, Stinchcombe, White~\cite{hornik1989multilayer}, Leshno, Lin, Pinkus, Schocken~\cite{leshno1993multilayer} proved that spaces of artificial neural networks (with arbitrary width) are in fact dense within some spaces of functions, giving rise to the notion of \emph{universal approximations}.
-The case of arbitrary depth and fixed width was studied later by Gripenberg~\cite{gripenberg2003approximation} and Kidger and Lyons~\cite{kidger2020universal} among many others.
-Bounds on the approximation errors have been obtained by Barron~\cite{Barron1992, Barron1993, Barron1994ApproximationAE}, Mhaskar~\cite{Mhaskar1996} and in many other works, for instance in~\cite{Boelcskei2019, Guehring2020, yarotsky2017error} and the review in~\cite{Guehring2023}.
-These results---and many subsequent papers refining them---provide theoretical grounds for the use of neural networks in various applications.
+\IEEEPARstart{A}{rtificial} neural networks were devised decades ago to approximate arbitrary functions by some algorithmically generated composition of maps.
+With an increasing level of generality, {Kolmogorov~\cite{Kolmogorov1957}, Arnold~\cite{Arnold1957},} Cybenko~\cite{cybenko1989approximation}, Hornik~\cite{hornik1991}, Hornik, Stinchcombe, White~\cite{hornik1989multilayer}, Leshno, Lin, Pinkus, Schocken~\cite{leshno1993multilayer} proved that spaces of artificial neural networks (with arbitrary width) are in fact dense within some spaces of functions, giving rise to the notion of \emph{universal approximations}.
+The case of arbitrary depth and fixed width was studied later by Gripenberg~\cite{gripenberg2003approximation} and Kidger and Lyons~\cite{kidger2020universal}{,} among many others.
+Bounds on the approximation errors have been obtained by Barron~\cite{Barron1992, Barron1993, Barron1994ApproximationAE}, Mhaskar~\cite{Mhaskar1996} and in many other works, for instance in~\cite{Boelcskei2019, Guehring2020, yarotsky2017error}.
+We refer to \cite{Guehring2023} for a review of existing results.
+These results---and many subsequent papers refining them---provide theoretical grounds for the use of neural networks in applications.
 While the generated function spaces are not constructive, they nevertheless guarantee that complicated and seemingly intractable functions (possibly in non-Euclidean or even infinite-dimensional spaces) can be well approximated by easy-to-implement neural networks, the simplest of them being feedforward neural networks.